A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Neural Network Design

-The output value type of DCT and DWT is real, hence commonly used network structures can be directly applied to them, such as LSTM and CNN.
-Besides, although the output value type of DFT is complex, some works discard one part, such as phase part~\cite{ZhangAQ_kdd_2017}, and thus their network design also belong to real value network.
-However, except for capturing frequency patterns, in contrast to other network design, one main purpose of network design for frequency-based models is the frequency component selection to decide which component is discriminative or critical.
+The output value type of DCT and DWT is real, hence commonly used network structures can be directly applied to them.
+For instance, DEPTS~\cite{fanwei2022} performs DCT and can be seamlessly integrated with an MLP to process the output parameters of DCT.
+Although the output value type of DFT is complex, some work discards one part, such as the phase part~\cite{ZhangAQ_kdd_2017}, making their network design effectively real-valued.
+Additionally, some methods just apply filtering in the frequency domain and transform back to the time domain, resulting in network designs that also belong to real-valued networks.

-For example, \cite{XuCVPR2020} converts the input to the frequency domain by DCT and groups the same frequency into one channel, and then proposes a learning-based dynamic channel selection method to identify the trivial frequency components. \cite{fcanet_2021} proposes to generalize global average pooling to more frequency components of DCT and designs three kinds of frequency components selection criteria.
-RobustPeriod~\cite{Wen_sigmod_2021} applies DWT to decouple time series into multiple levels of wavelet coefficients, and then proposes a method to robustly calculate unbiased wavelet variance at each level and rank periodic possibilities.
+Except for capturing frequency patterns, in contrast to other network designs, one main purpose of network design for frequency-based models is the frequency component selection to decide which component is discriminative or critical.
+For example, RobustPeriod~\cite{Wen_sigmod_2021} applies DWT to decouple time series into multiple levels of wavelet coefficients and then proposes a method to robustly calculate unbiased wavelet variance at each level and rank periodic possibilities.
+TimesNet~\cite{timesnet_2023} selects the top-$k$ amplitude values while discarding the remaining ones.
+FAN~\cite{fan_2024} decomposes frequency components into non-stationary and stationary parts and employs specialized network modules for each.